oshitha191/LoanApprovalPrediction/README.md

+Loan Approval Prediction using Machine Learning & Explainable AI
-Project Overview
+1. Project Overview

-This project predicts loan approval using various applicant financial and demographic features.
+This project predicts loan approval using applicant financial and demographic features.
-The goal is to build a machine learning model that is both accurate and explainable, especially because loan decisions affect real people and require fairness and transparency.
+The objective is to build a machine learning model that is both accurate and explainable, ensuring fairness and transparency in loan decisions.

-The project includes:
+This project includes:

 End-to-end data preprocessing